 Protective beeswax coating can be challenging to remove

 Hand wash only

 Made in France by a well-known, premium cookware company, this crepe pan comes with a protective beeswax coating that should be removed before seasoning the pan.
-Once it is seasoned, it provides a wonderfully nonstick surface and even heating to make crepes, pancakes, and omelettes with minimal oil.
+Once it is seasoned, it provides a beautifully nonstick surface and even heating to make crepes, pancakes, and omelets with minimal oil.

 While this pan has low sides that make it perfect for crepes, it can also be used for searing meat, making or heating tortillas, and cooking any foods that don’t require the higher sides of a traditional skillet or frying pan.

 Becomes more nonstick over time